 Year: September 2019

-This book provides a handy guide for IT leaders to learn how to combine two modern IT concepts seamlessly in everyday work; DevOps and Site Reliability Engineering (SRE).
+This book provides a handy guide for IT leaders to learn how to seamlessly combine two modern IT concepts: DevOps and Site Reliability Engineering (SRE).

 The author shares real-life lessons from working in multiple technology enterprises and startups.
-You’ll gain insights into how to leverage data-driven development, Infrastructure-as-Code (IaC), and automated testing to deliver robust online services.
+You’ll gain insights into delivering robust online services by leveraging data-driven development, Infrastructure-as-Code (IaC), and automated testing.

 Author: Kief Morris